 Our successful integration of eLearning programs has been recognised by Apple, who announced St Peter's College as an Apple Distinguished School in 2013.
 Saints also has three Apple Distinguished Educators on staff, an unusually high cluster.

-Saints has also been praised for its pro-active approach to digital citizenship and cybersafety, being the only School in South Australia with full eSmart accreditation.
+Saints has also been praised for its pro-active approach to digital citizenship and cybersafety, being the first School in South Australia to gain eSmart accreditation.

 While much has changed in the provision of technology in the past few years, the quality of learning has been and remains at the centre of the decision-making regarding technological devices.
 As such, if new developments in technology promise to enrich the learning further, Saints is committed to explore and pursue them in the best interest of the students.